nkleinmann/React-Employee-Tracker/README.md

 # React-Employee-Tracker

-Sort employees by email in ascending and descending order and search employees by last name.
+Sort employees in ascending and descending order and search employees based on criteria in columns.

 Deployed Application: [React-Employee-Tracker](https://nkleinmann.github.io/React-Employee-Tracker/)